sahandmsh/Algorithm-and-data-structures-examples/Graph/Floyd-Warshall_Algorithm/README.md

 # Floyd-Warshall Algorithm
-This algorithm finds the multi source shortest path over a weighted graph.
+This algorithm finds the all source shortest path over a weighted graph.
 It is noted that both positive and negative weights are accepted as far as no negative loop exists in the graph.

 Consider the following example: